1994 - R U Still Down '94

 (Special thanks to Bomb 1st members Filla and Dominator for sample credits)

-• Nothing says if there was an intro.
-It possibly could be "Hopeless" but it was maybe more intended to be in Thug Life Volume One at that time, maybe as "Thugz Theme".
-It couldn't be any of Pizarro's Stay True mixtape interludes because they are speeches extracted from songs over new beat, except maybe "Bitchin" which turned into "Death Around The Corner" intro, but it doesn't really fit as an album intro.
-It could be "Hold On" interlude with the same outro than the released song, which was not included in the mixtape.
-There is an interlude that mixes "R U Still Down" beat but nothing says if it is an original thing or a fanmade.
+• 1994/01-03 (?).
+Nothing says if there was an intro to this album.
+It could possibly be "Hopeless (new mix)" but it was maybe more intended to be in Thug Life Volume One at that time, maybe as "Thugz Theme".
+It couldn't be any of Pizarro's Stay True mixtape interludes because they are from August.
+There is this long interlude (1'27) which mixes "R U Still Down" beat with kind of Soulja sampled voice speaking, but nothing says if it is an original thing or a fanmade.
+The first tracklists with the title "R U Still Down" between commas in first position could indicate that the track was initially just an introduction before becoming a full song (but it is not sure at all, the song was set many times in first position).

 02. Temptations (Hey) feat.
 AB Money (chorus) / Easy Mo Bee - SNIPPET